arcus/Arcus_Labs_Orientation/project-template-updated.md

 ![Genomic Data Commons Pipeline that converts reads (CRAM or BAM) to FASTQ and (re)aligns them to the latest human reference genome ](media/sample_gatk_WDL.png)

 Workflows documented in WDL or CWL are incredibly useful for both understanding and recreating a bioinformatics workflow.
-These scripts should be saved in the _src/notebooks_ directory.
+These scripts should be saved in the _src/scripts.

     `)
   } else send.clear()